cgiovanetti/LINX/README.md

 ## Citation
 If you use LINX, please cite both LINX and the other public codes with components utilized by LINX.
 This includes nudec_BSM (https://arxiv.org/abs/1812.05605, https://arxiv.org/pdf/2001.04466), PRIMAT (http://www2.iap.fr/users/pitrou/primat.htm), and PRyMordial (https://arxiv.org/abs/2307.07061).

-The suggested language for citation is "LINX [linx], which depends on methods, tables, and frameworks from Refs. [nudecBSM1,nudecBSM2,PRIMAT,PRyM]".
+The suggested language for citation is "LINX [linx], which uses methods, tables, and frameworks from Refs. [nudecBSM1,nudecBSM2,PRIMAT,PRyM]".
 All of these citations are included below.

 ```
 @article{linx,